Find out why Singapore deserves much more than a night or two on a long-haul stopover... Read more

 Singapore is often used as a stopover for those making their way from the UK and Europe to Australasia.
-But as its highlights include the famous Raffles hotel, the exciting Sentosa Island with its Sky Tower and city zoo, the Singapore Flyer and an eclectic mix of cuisine, this city-state is so much more than a one-night wonder.
+But as its highlights include the famous Raffles hotel, the exciting Sentosa Island - with its Sky Tower, the impressive city zoo, the Singapore Flyer and an eclectic mix of cuisine, this city-state is so much more than a one-night wonder.

 A former British colony, the country's population is now an eclectic mix of cultures with influences from India, Malaysia and China.
 For the traveller this means an array of fine dining establishments within the hotels offering exciting regional cuisine as well as unique fusion dishes.
 There are also markets selling everything you can possibly imagine.
 From local noodles and Asian fast food to exotic fruit and vegetables, the choices are endless.